justinszaro/Dev-Ops-Minecraft-Project/README.md

 ## Overview
 Project allows for creation of a minecraft on local machine through virtual environment, virtual machine, and global server.
 Each minecraft server has a different manifest all implementing different features to make it less "vanilla".

+# Python Virtual Environment

+# Vagrant Virtual Environment
+"vagrant up" will launch a minecraft forge server.
+The mod folder contains Tinkers Construct and Mantle.
+To join the server, the user must also have these Mods installed.
+Only players that are local on the machine can join this server.
+# AWS Environment

 ## Setup
 # Python Virtual Environment